 - 1. Press and hold down the Unshift, Shift, Near Side, and Far Side Source Select Modifier buttons for about five seconds.
 The source name display will read Top Menu on the left, with lighted source buttons on the right labeled IP Config, Dsply Adj, Calibrate, and Exit. - 2.
 Press the Dsply Adj button to place the panel in display adjust mode.
 In this mode you use three Menu soft knobs to adjust the backlight of both source name displays, and adjust the contrast of the individual left and right displays.
-Be sure your adjustments are made under the lighting conditions used during production.

-- 3. Turn the labeled knob to adjust backlight and contrast.
-The range within which significant changes occur is limited, and the location of this range varies for different individual display hardware, so there are no recommended values.
-Knob response is slow, and the illumination level of the displays also changes slowly.
-Allow time for the settings to take effect. - 4.
-When the displays have been adjusted, press the Key Split button to store the values entered and return to the Top menu. - 5.
-Press Exit to exit the Top Menu.
-The Main panel automatically reboots (PNL RST ING is displayed), using the new settings if they were saved.
+Be sure your adjustments are made under the lighting conditions used during production. - 3.
+Turn the labeled knob to adjust backlight and contrast.
+The adjustment range is limited and the location of this range varies for individual display hardware, so there are no recommended values.
+Knob response is slow and the illumination level of the displays also changes slowly.
+Allow time for the settings to take effect.